flea2003/TrackAnomalyDetection/backend/README.md

 When successful, the message `{"id" : "ship-details"}` will be printed in the terminal.
 In addition, there will be a supervisor named `ship-details` added to the [console](http://localhost:8888/unified-console.html#supervisors).

+#### Resetting Druid

+After the termination of the backend, one has to kill the connection between the database and the backend process.
+This can be done throught the console in the Tasks tab.

 After finishing the execution of the system, one might want to delete the configuration file from the database.

 In order to see the id of the active supervisors you can run